girl in the window

 "Onion rings!
 Mmmm!"
 Dylan exclaimed when he opened the bag of food.
 "This sure beats canned peas and creamed corn."

-"Like hamburgers and French fries," his son laughed.
+"Like hamburgers and French fries," Colby laughed.

-"And chocolate cake," Lori Ann added.
+"And chocolate cake," Lori Ann opined.

 "And all of us sitting at the same table when we eat dinner," Dylan said, affectionately squeezing his wife's hand.

 After the dining room table was cleared, Barbara took the board games down from the top of the hall closet.
 Family game nights were a treat for both the children and adults.
 They played the easier games first so that Lori Ann could play along: Candy Land, Trouble, Operation and Chutes and Ladders.
-They then progressed to Bingo and Yahtzee (which she could play with help from her parents).
+They then progressed to Yahtzee (which she could play with help from her parents).

-Finally, it was the little girl's bedtime.
+Finally, it was the child's bedtime.
 Yawning, she put up no argument as her mother tucked her in.
 While her family was at the dining room table playing Life, Lori Ann lay beneath the sheets, listening to the sound of the rain outside.
 What had started as a light shower soon intensified into a steady downpour.
 A sudden flash of lightning revealed a figure outside her window.
 The stranger had returned.
 She was standing in the rain, her long dark hair dripping wet and her clothes soaked through.

 "Please let me in," she begged, her tears mingling with the raindrops on her cheeks.